 - Maintain an up-to-date after hours phone contact list including all employees and student workers.
 Be mindful of sharing this information on a need to know basis.

 - Take responsibility for calling staff or delegate this responsibility to a staff member in advance.

 - Provide employees with the supervisor’s after hours phone number(s).

 - Review the process with staff.

-Faculty members not able to travel to campus to convene their classes are responsible for notifying students in a timely manner when classes are cancelled.
-Faculty should ensure that students fully understand how to get inclement weather information before traveling to campus; please include this information on the syllabus.
-Faculty members should contact their home department with cancellation information as a first point of contact and use at least one other method to communicate with students.
+Instructors who are unable to travel to campus to convene their classes are responsible for notifying students in a timely manner when classes are cancelled or the teaching modality changes.
+Instructors should ensure that students fully understand how to get inclement weather information before traveling to campus; please include this information on the syllabus.
+Instructors should contact their home department with cancellation information as a first point of contact and use at least one other method to communicate with students.
 Options available both on and off campus include:

 - Canvas has an announcement feature that emails or texts students according to their notification preferences.
 (Link to Canvas Instructions)

 - Send an email directly to all students.
 Class lists in DuckWeb include email addresses.

 It is very important that students know in advance the method(s) each faculty member will use.
 In addition, all faculty members are asked to exercise flexibility with students who miss class or are unable to submit coursework as a result of inclement weather.

 Please contact your direct supervisor or department director with any questions.
 Questions may also be directed to the Human Resources Service Center at 6-3159.